 View the programme specification document for this course

 You can find more details on our How to Apply page.

 If you have any questions regarding the application process, please contact the admission team at PGTapply.FSHS@soton.ac.uk.
-If you have questions regarding the academic aspect of the programme, please contact the Head of Masters’ programmes in Economics, dr. Max Kwiek, at M.Kwiek@soton.ac.uk.
+If you have questions regarding the academic aspect of the programme, please contact the Head of Masters’ programmes in Economics, Dr. Antonella Ianni, at A.Ianni@soton.ac.uk.

 - Our MSc Economics and Econometrics programme is recognised by the ESRC.

 - Our graduate programmes are structured to provide students with research and vocational training of the highest standard.
 Our research-training programmes are recognised by the ESRC.

 - You can expect to enjoy predominantly small-group teaching, and a considerable degree of individual attention from members of staff.
 MSc students are strongly encouraged to attend seminars and research workshops in the Division.
 The MSc students usually form a lively and cohesive group which plays an active role in the academic and social life of the Division.